iechor/docs/content/engine/security/protect-access.md

 ControlPersist    yes
 ```

-## Use TLS (HTTPS) to protect the Docker daemon socket
+## Use TLS (HTTPS) to protect the iEchor daemon socket

-If you need Docker to be reachable through HTTP rather than SSH in a safe manner,
+If you need iEchor to be reachable through HTTP rather than SSH in a safe manner,
-you can enable TLS (HTTPS) by specifying the `tlsverify` flag and pointing Docker's
+you can enable TLS (HTTPS) by specifying the `tlsverify` flag and pointing iEchor's
 `tlscacert` flag to a trusted CA certificate.

 In the daemon mode, it only allows connections from clients